-How to List Skill Levels on Your Resume: From Beginner to Expert
+How to List Skill and Proficiency Levels on Your Resume: From Beginner to Expert

 Having the right skills is the key to landing a job.
 Here's how to quantify your skill levels on a resume, with examples and skill levels explained.